withastro/docs/src/pages/en/guides/images.md

 Not all users can see images in the same way, so accessibility is an especially important concern when using images.
 Use the `alt` attribute to provide [descriptive alt text](https://www.w3.org/WAI/tutorials/images/) for images.

-This attribute is required for the Image integration's `<Image />` and `<Picture />` components.
+This attribute is required for the image integration's `<Image />` and `<Picture />` components.
 These components will throw an error if no alt text is provided.

 If the image is merely decorative (i.e. doesn’t contribute to the understanding of the page), set `alt=""` so that the image is properly understood and ignored by screen readers.